-Ras el hanout is a fantastic North African spice blend, complex, warm and fragrant, without too much heat.
-It takes just a few minutes to combine these eleven spices, most of which you probably have in house, and there are so many good reasons to have a jar of Ras el hanout on hand.
+Ras el hanout is a fantastic North African spice blend, complex, warm and fragrant, with subtle heat.
+It takes just a few minutes to combine these eleven spices, most of which you probably have in house.
+There are so many good reasons to have a jar of Ras el hanout on hand.
 It's a delicious rub for beef, chicken or fish and a wonderful flavor base for soups, stews and marinades.

-If you want a delicious recipe for your spice mix, try this Ras El Hanout Grilled Chicken Thighs Recipe.
+If you want to test out your spice mix try this delicious Ras El Hanout Grilled Chicken Thighs Recipe.
 It's a simple marinade of yogurt, garlic, lemon and ras el hanout spice mix.
 The chicken comes out tender and scrumptious!

 Here's the recipe for ras el hanout spice mix.
 If you make this I hope you'll come back to leave a review and let me know what you think.Print